iomoath/file_watchtower/README.md

 ```
 The silent scan option will scan the watch list file (watch_list.txt) and create a records for the files. no alarms and notifications will be made.
 Use this option whenever you add new files into the directories being watched.

 5. Create a cron job for routine scanning.
-The following cron will run at 12:00 AM every day.
+The following cron will run every one minute.
 Adjust as your requirements.

 ```
 $ crontab -e
 # append the following line, adjust project path

-0 0 * * * python3 /opt/file_watchtower/watchtower.py --routine_scan
+* * * * * python3 /opt/file_watchtower/watchtower.py --routine_scan
+* * * * * python3 /opt/file_watchtower/watchtower.py --process-email-queue
 ```

 # Command Line Args

 ```
-  -h, --help          show this help message and exit -r, --routine_scan  This is the routine scan and usually executed by OS cron
+  -h, --help            show this help message and exit -r, --routine_scan    This is the routine scan and usually executed by OS
-                      manager.
-The routine scan type, Will scan and report the changes that occurs within the directories or files being watched
+                        cron manager.The routine scan type, Will scan and report the changes that occurs within the directories or files being watched
   -s, --silent-scan     This type of scan will parse the watch list file
-                      (watch_list.txt) and create a records for the file(s). no alarms and notifications will be made.
+                        (watch_list.txt) and create a records for the file(s). no alerts will be made.
 Use this option whenever you add new files into the directories being watched.
+  -e, --process-email-queue
+                        Send pending email alerts.
   --export-db           Export the database file records to a CSV file.
   --reset               Empty the file records database.
   --version             show program's version number and exit
 ```

 # Screenshots